Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 - Surface Plane

 ## The Strategy Plane

+## User Persona

+This website is targetted predominately towards women and some men who are luxury handbag enthusiasts.

+The main focus of this site has been to provide a clean aesthetic to the site, with ease of navigation.
+The site has been designed to be responsive when displayed on different size devices.

+## User Goals
+### Unregistered
+- View the posts on the website
+- Send a message to the site admin

+### Registered - The above and...
+- Like posts
+- Create and View own comment on the post
+- Update and Delete own comment on the post
+- Leave, View, Edit or Delete own rating on a post

+## Site Owner Goals
+- Create, View, Update and Delete posts
+- Approve or Disapprove comments/ratings from users
+- Delete comments/ratings on the site
+- Have a site that is easy and smooth to navigate and learn so that viewers will return in the future to view and engage in more content.

+## User Requirements and Expectations
+### Requirement
+- Easy to navigate
+- Content on post are relavant to the purposeof the blog
+- Aesthetically appealing website
+- Easy to locate interactive features of the site such as "logout".

+### Expectations

 ## User Stories

+### Unregistered User

+### Registered User
 -   As a user I want to be able to register an account with the blog site
 -   As a user I want account registration to be a quick process
 -   As a user I want to be able to open posts